 Another benefit officers are finding using mobile technology is the ease of breathalyzing a suspect.
 By using a handheld breathalyzer that connects to their phone by Bluetooth, the breathalyzer app works by measuring a suspect’s eye movements and computing their BAC.
 This can be done on the spot with quick, accurate results, and decreases the amount of time the officer is on the stop.

-More officers are realizing how mobile and cloud technologies can provide them with new, more effective and adaptable ways to manage their investigations and operations.
+More officers are realizing how mobile and cloud technologies like public safety cloud can provide them with new, more effective and adaptable ways to manage their investigations and operations.
 By utilizing their existing infrastructures and internet connections, law enforcement personnel are integrating cloud technologies and realizing their valuable benefits.
 Whether it be using biometrics to identify an individual, tapping into local and international databases, or improving the safety of officers, cloud and mobile technologies offer many important tools and benefits to officers everywhere.